KahalaV/VideoPoker/README.md

-# Jacks or Better -video poker game for introductory programming course.
+Jacks or Better -video poker game with Python

-# Extract card_images.rar to the same folder as source.py
+Extract card_images.rar to the same folder as source.py